DavidTunnell/bug-tracker-redux-node/README.md

             name: "John",
             address: { country: "USA", city: "San Francisco" }, };
-        //dont do this: person.name = ""; - dont mutate object
+        //don't do this: person.name = "blah"; - don't mutate object
         //use deep copies with nested object to not mutate the original const updated = {
             ...person,